Financial Aid Frequently Asked Questions

 Results are typically received within three to five business days after a student submits a completed online FAFSA.

 Yes, however, if you are in the Department of Education’s computer system prior to October before the application academic year, then you should receive a Renewal Free Application for Federal Student Aid (FAFSA).
-The Renewal FAFSA has the student’s demographic data i.e. name, social security number, date of birth etc. See the Lee University Catalog for more information.
+The Renewal FAFSA has the student’s demographic data i.e. name, social security number, date of birth etc. For more information please visit Loading....

 The Department of Education selects approximately one third of the student body to go through the verification process.
 If your FAFSA has been selected for this review, Lee University has the authority to request copies of certain financial documents from you and your parent(s).